dspinellis/code-lifetime/README.md

 found to be significantly correlated with line or token longevity, while project size and project age showed only a slight correlation.

-The following tools are included in this repository.
+The following sections describe the tools included in this repository.

-## `lifetime.pl`
+## lifetime
 The _lifetime_ tool parses the output of successive _git diff_ runs and, for every changed or deleted line, outputs a record containing the timestamps of the line's creation and deletion.